Waterloo (1970 film): Production

-De Laurentiis announced the film in October 1965, saying it would be made the following year.
-John Huston was to direct.
+Italian producer De Laurentiis first announced the film in October 1965, saying it would be made the following year.
+John Huston was set to direct.
+With John Huston on board, De Laurentiis attempted to secure international co-production deals in Eastern Europe, but negotiations did not succeed.

-Columbia Pictures published a 28-page, full-colour pictorial guide when it released Waterloo in 1970.
-According to the guidebook, Italian producer Dino De Laurentiis had difficulty finding financial backers for the massive undertaking until he began talks with the Soviets in the late 1960s and reached agreement with Mosfilm.
-Final costs were over £12 million (GBP) (equivalent to about U.S. $38.3 million in 1970), making Waterloo one of the most expensive movies ever made, for its time.
+It was not until De Laurentiis began talks with the Soviets in the late 1960s, that he found the financing he was looking for.
+He reached an agreement with Mosfilm, in which final costs were more than £12 million (GBP) (equivalent to about U.S. $38.3 million in 1970), making it one of the most expensive movies made, for its time.
+The movie was one of several co-productions between Italy and Russia around this time.
+Others include The Red Tent, Sunflower and Dubrovsky (the latter was never made).
+Additional financing also came from Paramount and Columbia.

-Had the movie been filmed in the West, costs might have been as much as three times this.
+Had the movie been filmed in the West, it might have cost up to three times as much.
 Mosfilm contributed more than £4 million of the costs, and nearly 17,000 soldiers of the Soviet Army, including a full brigade of Soviet cavalry, and a host of engineers and labourers to prepare the battlefield in the rolling farmland outside Uzhhorod, Ukrainian SSR.
+The Italians reportedly provided eight million pounds.

+Director and cast

+John Huston having left the project by this point, this relationship also brought the celebrated Russian director on board, Bondarchuk, fresh off his internationally celebrated production of a four-hour version of War and Peace, which won Best Foreign Film at the 1970 Oscars.

+In December 1968, Steiger had been cast as Napoleon, and Bondarchuk visited London to talk to actors about playing the Duke of Wellington.
+"I see Wellington as a typical Englishman," said the director, adding "I see Napoleon as Tolstoy treated him."

+The cast consisted of Russian, Italian, Irish, American, Canadian and British actors, who were all required to speak their lines in English.

+Several historical characters listed in the credits do not actually appear in the film, they are said to have been in scenes cut before release.

+Location

+Filming took place in Rome and the Ukrainian SSR throughout 1969.

 To recreate the battlefield "authentically", the Soviets bulldozed away two hills, laid five miles of roads, transplanted 5,000 trees, sowed fields of rye, barley and wildflowers and reconstructed four historic buildings.
 To create the mud, more than six miles of underground irrigation piping was specially laid.
 Most of the battle scenes were filmed using five Panavision cameras simultaneously – from ground level, from 100-foot towers, from a helicopter, and from an overhead railway built right across the location.
+The battle reportedly cost $5 million of the $25 million budget.
+It was the largest battlefield ever used for a film.